Should You Buy a New or Used Semi-Truck?

 3. Tax Deductions on Depreciation

 Say you purchase a new truck for $120,000.
 You could see a $40,000 depreciation expense deduction per year.
 This expense would decrease your taxable income by $40,000.
-Leveraging these deductions can provide substantial business savings come tax season.
+Leveraging these deductions provides substantial business savings come tax season.
 Many other work vehicle expenses, such as repairs and routine maintenance, are tax-deductible.

 If you play your cards right, you may even be able to fully deduct the purchase price of your new truck.
 The IRS allows businesses to deduct business equipment costs, and new trucks fall under this umbrella.